gazmull/eros-bot/commands/countdown/countdown-add.md

 Embed Links
 ```

-## For Server Manager Only
+## For Authorized Countdown Managers Only

-Normal users cannot use this command.
+Normal users or server managers cannot use this command.

 ## Adding a Countdown